broglir/pgw-python/README.md

 **Requeriments**

 Annual climate deltas from a global climate model in either daily or monthly steps.
 Climate deltas refer to the difference between the fields predicted by the climate model between two different time periods (usually future and present).
+If climate model data in the CMOR format (e.g. CMIP simulations) will be used to force the PGW simulations there is a practical [documentation](/Documentations/README_CMOR.md) on which variables are needed.

 **Input On Daily Timescale**